 Vocationally, I intended to apprentice as a plumber, but the Lord called me into vocational Christian ministry in grade 12.
 I have subsequently been honoured to serve as a youth ministry intern, an associate pastor, a youth pastor, a church planter, a college and seminary professor, a fire chaplain, a conference speaker, and a lead pastor.
 My education includes a B.Th., from Heritage College, a M.Div. from Moody Seminary in Michigan, a Th.M. in preaching from Wilfrid Laurier, and a D.Min. in spiritual formation from Liberty University.

-I met my wife Susie in 1993 while studying in Bible college and we were married in 1995.
-Our oldest son Josiah was born in 1998 and is studying at Heritage College.
-Our second, third and fourth children-Keziah (2000), Levi (2001) and Simon (2003)-are in secondary school, and our youngest child – Abby (2005) – is in elementary school.
+I met my wife Susie in 1993 while studying in Bible college, and we were married in 1995.
+We have five children: Josiah (Rachel), Keziah (Daniel), Levi (Julia), Simon, and Abby.
 All of them have come to faith in Christ and serve him in church ministries.
 Susie serves as Women’s Life Director at Harvest.